antibot/easy-in-up/readme.txt

 == Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.

-= What about foo bar? =
+= This easy to use? =

-Answer to foo bar dilemma.
+Yes, this plugin is very easy to use!

 == Screenshots ==